65 Broadway: Usage

-By 1994, after 65 Broadway's then-owners defaulted on the building's mortgage, Aetna had purchased the building.
+After 65 Broadway's then-owners defaulted on the building's mortgage, Aetna had purchased the building by 1994.
 At the time, 65 Broadway was occupied by J. J. Kenny, a subsidiary of McGraw-Hill (now Standard & Poor's).
 The same year, McGraw-Hill invoked a clause that allowed it to challenge a third-party offer to buy the building, and purchased 65 Broadway.
 Afterward, Standard & Poor's renamed the building for itself.
+The New York City Landmarks Preservation Commission considered designating the building as an official New York City landmark in 1995 and formally granted the designation on December 12, 1995.
+After Standard & Poor's announced its intention to move out of the building in 1998, its owner Jeff Wasserman began planning to renovate it, adding telephone service to attract tenants.
+In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.

-Sometime later on, Joseph Chetrit's Chetrit Group and AM Property Group purchased 65 Broadway in a joint venture.
+By the 21st century, Joseph Chetrit's Chetrit Group and AM Property Group had purchased 65 Broadway in a joint venture.
 Chetrit bought out AM Property's ownership stake in 2014, in exchange for selling a property stake in 80 and 90 Maiden Lane.
+The next year, Rubin Schron bought the building's site for $45.3 million through a limited liability company; the Chetrit Group and Read Property Group also bought partial ownership stakes in the land.
 In 2016, Chetrit hired RKF to lease out the office space at 65 Broadway, and in 2019, Chetrit signed a refinancing deal that valued the building at $152 million.

-The New York City Landmarks Preservation Commission designated the building as an official New York City landmark on December 12, 1995.
-In 2007, the building was designated as a contributing property to the Wall Street Historic District, a National Register of Historic Places district.
+The building's occupancy rate declined during the COVID-19 pandemic in New York City, and Chetrit's $151.5 million loan on the building went into special servicing in early 2024.
+The American Express Building was revalued at $104 million that June, and Chetrit had paid back the outstanding debt on the loan by that month.
+At the time, 35 percent of the building was vacant.